hubertborysowski/SmartHomeControlSystem/README.md

 # SmartHomeControlSystem
-This repository contains a project that is part of an academic work created for university purposes. [...]
+This repository contains a project that is part of an academic paper created for a university.
+The README.md file will be updated over time as the project is updated.

+GOALS:
+- [ ] Establish connection with Arduino
+- [ ] Receive data from Arduino
+- [ ] Send data to Arduino